BartlomiejKita/nodejs-homework-rest-api/readme.md

-# HW 02
+# HW 03

 ## General info

-:boom:  REST API to work with a collection of contacts.
+:boom:   REST API to work with the contact collection.

 ## Technologies